BioroboticsLab/IBA/README.md

-# Per-Sample Bottleneck
+# IBA: Informational Bottlenecks for Attribution

-This repository contains an easy-to-use pytorch implementation for the Per-Sample Bottleneck for attribution.
-See our paper for more detail: ["Restricting the Flow: Information Bottlenecks for Attribution"](https://openreview.net/forum?id=S1xWh1rYwB).
+This repository contains an easy-to-use implementation for the IBA attribution method.
+See our paper for a description: ["Restricting the Flow: Information Bottlenecks for Attribution"](https://openreview.net/forum?id=S1xWh1rYwB).
+We provide a TensorFlow and a PyTorch implementation.

 In the notebook [example.ipynb](example.ipynb), the Per-Sample Bottleneck is applied to pretrained ImageNet networks.

 A short usage-description: